Allegheny-ComputerScience-600-Sum2022/cmpsc-610-senior-thesis/thesis.md

 # Introduction

-This section should include a statement of the problem, the overall aims, and the background motivating your research.
+This chapter describes your completed senior thesis work, including the overall aims  and the background motivating your research.
 Whenever possible, you should use one or more concrete examples and technical diagrams.

+It is often useful and necessary to separate the introduction into multiple sections.
+Several possible sections are proposed below, you can use these or distribute your introductory text into sections in another way.

+The headings below propose _one way_ you might structure this section of the document.

+## Motivation

+## Current State of the Art

+## Goals of the Project

+## Ethical Implications

+This document requires that you discuss the ethical implications of your work -- no matter how benign you consider the outcome of your project.
+As several major studies of ethical issues in computer science assert: _no project is completely value-neutral_.

+To assist you in elaborating on these issues, the following areas are topics you might consider addressing.
+You do not need to address all of them.

+* Information Privacy
+* Information Accuracy (e.g. can contain reliability)
+* Potential Misuse (e.g. computer crime, unintended consequences)
+* Second- or Third-Party Risk (e.g. safety)
+* Data Collection Issues (e.g. issues inherent in collecting data)
+* Algorithmic or Data Bias
+* Potential Power Difference / Social Imbalance / Issues in Equity

+In addition, reflect on ways that the above harms can be or are mitigated by your work

 # Related work

-This section should include a statement of the problem, the overall aims, and the background motivating your research.
-Whenever possible, you should use one or more concrete examples and technical diagrams.
+This chapter includes a broad and detailed review of relevant existing work.
+The literature review should provide background and context for the thesis work.
+The subsections may be organized in whatever manner seems best suited to the material-- chronological, or by topic, or according to some other criteria (e.g., primary versus secondary resources).

+If ethical issues are central to this work, you should also address historical and contemporary issues or efforts made to address them.

 # Method of approach

-This section should answer the ``how'' question - how will you perform the proposed research.
-It should also describe the feasibility study you have conducted to demonstrate that your project is feasible.
-Use technical diagrams, equations, algorithms, and paragraphs of text to describe the research that you intend to complete.
+This chapter answers the "how" question - how did you complete your project, including the overall design of your study, details of the algorithms and tools you have used, etc.  Use technical diagrams, equations, algorithms, and paragraphs of text to describe the research that you have completed.
 Be sure to number all figures and tables and to explicitly refer to them in your text.

 This should contain: